8 Greenway Plaza

 “We just have great people who pull their weight.”

 Maybe.
-But what they’ve built—a school where every student is known, challenged, and inspired—is something every school can learn from.
+But what they’ve built, this balance of joy and precision, of structure and soul, is something every school can learn from.

 8 Greenway Plaza